kubeshop/testkube-docs/docs/articles/remote-workflow-execution.md

 To trigger a Workflow in another Environment using the Testkube CLI we need at least the following:

-- `apiToken` - an API Token generated for the remote Environment under its containing Organisation - [Read More](/testkube-pro/articles/api-token-management)
+- `apiToken` - an API Token generated for the remote Environment under its containing Organisation - [Read More](/testkube-pro/articles/api-token-management).
-- `environmentId` - the Testkube ID of the target environment
+- `environmentId` - the Testkube ID of the target Environment.
 - `organizationId` - the Testkube ID of the organization containing the target Environment.
 - `rootDomain` - the domain where the Testkube Control Plane is running - this will be `testkube.io` when using Testkube Cloud.
 - `workflowName` - the name of the target workflow to run.